Context Window Anxiety: Countering Premature Task Closure¶

 The instruction mirrors how Anthropic's best-practices documentation recommends using emphasis for compliance-critical rules: "IMPORTANT" and "YOU MUST" phrasing improves adherence when standard instructions are ignored.

 Tell the model explicitly how many tokens remain.
-A model that underestimates available space will act on that underestimate.
-Communicating the actual budget — or a deliberately padded estimate — corrects the behavioral trigger.
+A model that underestimates available space acts on that underestimate.
+Communicating the actual budget (or a deliberately padded estimate) corrects the trigger.

 Context window anxiety is most damaging in: